Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 Fort Santiago

-Located within the historic walled part of Manila known as Intramuros is the Spanish citadel of Fort Santiago.
 It was built in 1593 during the Spanish colonization of Manila and was famously the prison of José Rizal, one of the national heroes of the Philippines.
-We recommend visiting it as part of a historic walking tour that also includes visits to Manila Cathedral and Casa Manila, as well as a horse-carriage ride around the walled city!

 Learn to cook Filipino food

-If you've been here for more than a minute, then you know we love food and learning to cook the local delicacies wherever we travel!
-The Philippines has loads of delicious foods to try and we learned how to make a lot of them by joining a fabulous local cooking class.
-Hosts Greg and Oscar offer these classes in their homestay, first taking you to a local market for ingredients then showing you how to make a delicious meal, including dessert!
+The Philippines has an array of delicious foods to try.
+Hosts Greg and Oscar offer these classes in their homestay, first taking you to a local market for ingredients then showing you how to make a delicious meal, including dessert.

 San Agustin Church

-San Agustin Church is the oldest stone church in the Philippines, completed in 1607, and a UNESCO World Heritage Site.
 It's located in the walled city of Intramuros and has stood as a witness to Manila's history for hundreds of years.
 The church is a gorgeous example of Baroque architecture, with a museum attached that's filled with Spanish-era church vestments, furniture and religious artwork.
-You can explore it as part of a full-day museum tour if you're really into art and history.

 Masungi Georeserve

-The Masungi Georeserve is a conservation area in the Sierra Madre range east of Manila.
-It's filled with limestone karst peaks and montane rainforests, along with caves filled with rock formations.
-There's also a really cool attraction called the Sapot (which means cobweb) that features suspended netting and platforms you can climb on above the forest, along with hanging bridges, rope courses and eco-trails.
-It's great for a day trip from Manila as it's only half an hour away from the city.
+There's also a cool attraction called the Sapot (which means cobweb) that features suspended netting and platforms you can climb on above the forest, along with hanging bridges, rope courses, and eco-trails.

 Where to eat in Manila

-The food of the Philippines has many influences from all around Asia, the Spanish and even the Americas.
+The food of the Philippines has many influences from all around Asia, the Spanish, and even the Americas.
 It's pretty varied with so much to try out.
 As the capital city with the largest population in the country, Manila is home to some of the country's best restaurants.
 We've picked out our favorite for you below:

 Purple Yam

 Purple Yam is an incredible local restaurant that we loved to hit whenever we were craving some Filipino cuisine.
 It's situated in a lovely home, so it feels like you're just hanging out at a friend's house, but those friends are also amazing cooks!
-Most of the ingredients are local and the dishes absolutely melt in your mouth.
+Most of the ingredients are local and the dishes melt in your mouth.
 Plus the waiters give you completely personalized attention.
-Pro tip, order their famous buko pie for dessert, you'll thank us later!
+Pro tip, order their famous buko pie for dessert, and you'll thank us later!

 Cafe Ilang-Ilang

 Cafe Ilang-Ilang is located in The Manila Hotel and is a wonderful spot to taste foods from all around the world in just one place.
-The restaurant has a huge selection of buffets along with live cooking stations, hand-rolled sushi, and the most amazing artisanal ice-cream station we've ever seen!
+The restaurant has a huge selection of buffets along with live cooking stations, hand-rolled sushi, and the most amazing artisanal ice cream station we've ever seen!
 The entire dessert section is pretty much paradise so make sure you have saved room before heading to Ilang-Ilang.

 Market Cafe

 Market Cafe is another excellent restaurant located in a hotel, this time in the New Coast Hotel Manila.
-It's also a buffet restaurant, although they focus on Asian cuisines from China, Japan, Korea and the Philippines.
+It's also a buffet restaurant, although they focus on Asian cuisines from China, Japan, Koream, and the Philippines.
 The interactive kitchens are the best part, where the chefs put on exciting live cooking shows for you to watch them whip up their delicious dishes.

 Plan your trip